Join 250+ Teams Tracking Their Q1 2026 OKRs

 Launch tooltip onboarding walkthrough Product Designer ✅ Done May 8

-And here's how it looks in the Excel template:
+And here’s how an OKR looks in Excel.

 Sample OKR in Excel